naviveztim/CDP_C_plus_binaries/README.md

 Available command line options are: train dataset, test dataset, number of decision trees, normalization, compression, among others.
 This is fully working code, although the number of allowed decision trees is limited to 10!
 In order to achieve good accuracy the number of decision trees may vary from 50 up to 1000, depending on time series set (as shown in the table below).
-To obtain unrestricted version of this project or the source code, please contact the author at: cdp_project@outlook.com.
+To obtain unrestricted version of this project or the source code, please visit cdp-project.com

 ### Overview